cosmos/cosmos-sdk/docs/cosmos-hub/validators/validator-setup.md

 You can confirm that you are in the validator set by using a third party explorer.

-## Participate in genesis as a validator
+## Participate in Genesis as a Validator

 ::: warning
 The genesis ceremony for the Cosmos Hub mainnet is closed.
 Please skip to the next section.